 You also need to be able to show that you are taking, and intend to continue to take, an active role in your child’s upbringing.
 See section on Evidence below.

-If your child normally lives with the other parent, that parent must have British citizenship or be “settled” in the UK (for example, they have Indefinite Leave to Remain) for you to apply under these rules.
+If your child normally lives with the other parent, that parent must have British citizenship or be “settled” in the UK for you to apply under these rules.
 This is likely to be the case anyway, for your child to have obtained British citizenship (see below).

 The rules also say that you must be able to provide for the child (and any other family you have).
-This means you must be able to house you, your child and other family adequately, and provide for them without needing recourse to public funds (welfare benefits or homelessness support).
+This means you must be able to house you, your child and other family adequately, and provide for them without needing recourse to public funds.

 There are other criteria you must meet, such as having a good level of English.
 You can read the full rules here.

-If, as the parent of a British citizen child, you do not meet the requirements of the immigration rules, you may be able to make an application outside of the immigration rules on the basis of your human rights (the right to family life, or “Article 8” rights).
+If, as the parent of a British citizen child, you do not meet the requirements of the immigration rules, you may be able to make an application outside of the immigration rules on the basis of your human rights.
 See below.

 If you are in a relationship with the child’s other parent/carer and they have British citizenship or Indefinite Leave to Remain, you need to look at the information on applying to stay as a partner.